The OGs In African American Female Group Travel Experiences

 Tuscany produces more than 30 DOC wines and half a dozen DOCG wines.
 The most well-known and distinguishable varieties of grapes that grow in the region are the noble Sangiovese and Vernaccia.
 Sangiovese, a red grape, is the main varietal used in the production of Chianti, and Vernaccia, a white grape, is responsible for giving the region its first Denomination of Origin.
 Another notable white is the Trebbiano grape, used to make Vin Santo, the "holy wine".
 Other grapes grown in Tuscany are , Canaiolo, Ciligiolo, Masseretta, Mammolo, Malvasia, Moscadella and Vermentino.
 Tuscany reputation for great wine makes sense., after all, they've had 3,000 years to perfect it.
 The day will be fill with visit tiny villages, a small winey, a family own winery in a massive villa and scenic historical stop long the way.
 You will have the opportunity to purchase wine to be shipped home.

-Say goodbye to your new sisters in wine, as you stagger to the airport trying to remember the events of the last 9 days.
-Group airport transfer at 6:00 am If you are are not quite ready for the drinking to stop, why not continue on to Rome for two nights?
+In the evening, say goodbye to your new sisters in wine, as you stagger to the airport trying to remember the events of the days spent in Italy and switzerland.
+Group airport transfer at 7:00 pm

 3/4 Star Ground Package